 Hopefully, there’ll be good folks like Nietzsche in your life who will support you…

 Some of the online motorhome forums are excellent places to find information and help you start answering those questions.
-And there’s our free ebook, don’t forget, highlighting the mistakes we made and how you can avoid them!
+And don’t forget our free monthly newsletter with exclusive, subscriber-only content.

 In this sense, I suppose we are helpers, guides, or mentors, encouraging people just like you onto your own ‘Hero’s Journey’ – if you’ve not already started, that is.